Why Mold Forms Around Window Frames (Understanding the Root Causes)

 Indoor humidity control plays a major role in preventing mold growth around window frames.
 When humidity remains too high, condensation forms easily on cold surfaces, especially during colder months.

-Maintaining humidity levels between 30% and 50% reduces the likelihood of condensation forming around window surfaces.
+Keeping indoor humidity roughly between 30% and 50%, when possible, reduces the likelihood of condensation forming around window surfaces.

 Sealing Air Gaps Around Window Frames